zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-overallocate.md

 Let's say we create another VM named *myVM2* and associate it with the preceding capacity reservation group.

-The instance view for the capacity reservation group now looks like this example:
+The Instance View for the capacity reservation group now looks like this example:

 ```json
 {